Zlin0530/HairManip/README.md

 ## Overview
 > This repository hosts the official PyTorch implementation of the paper:
->  "**HairManip：High Quality Hair Manipulation via Hair Element Disentangling**", Pattern Recognition.
+>  "**HairManip：High Quality Hair Manipulation via Hair Element Disentangling**", Pattern Recognition 2023.

 ## News
 **`2023.06.30`**: Our testing code and pretrained model are released.